Paul-Wortmann/Star.P.G./Readme.md

 Compiling
 ---------
-Included are the project files for usage with the Code::Blocks IDE.
-Required are also the SDL librarys.
+Included are the project files for use with the Code::Blocks IDE. (http://www.codeblocks.org/) Also required are the SDL librarys.

 Usage
 -----